Your guide to committal services including what happens, who attends, and the difference between religious and non-religious committal services.

 What’s the difference between a funeral and committal service?

 The committal is part of the funeral service.
 It often comes after a moment of reflection and before the priest or officiant says their final words.

 If the person is being buried, the committal often happens at the graveside.
 This means the people at the funeral will travel from the main service to the burial ground.
 If this happens, it can feel like a separate service.
 However, it always happens on the same day as the funeral and usually takes place shortly afterwards.

 Occasionally, the committal takes place before the main service.
 Sometimes the whole funeral is held at the person’s grave, including the committal.
 This is called a graveside funeral service.

-What happens at a funeral committal?
+What happens at a committal service?

 At a Christian funeral

 There are lots of types of Christianity and each may take a slightly different approach to committals.
 This is what typically happens at a Church of England (Anglican) committal service when a person is being buried:

 People might arrive as part of a funeral procession or meet at a set time.
 Often, a few chairs are set up.
 These are for the person’s close family members to use.